kexiZeroing/kexiZeroing.github.io/src/blog/tech-share-rewind-2024.md

 - Google I/O 2024 - The Gemini era.

-- Jina Reader now supports reading arbitrary PDFs from URLs.
-Simply add r.jina.ai like https://r.jina.ai/https://example.pdf, and you get a nicely parsed text ready for downstream LLMs to consume.
-Yes, Reader natively supports PDF reading.
-It is compatible to most PDFs including those with a lot of images, and it's lightning fast.

 - Nico Albanese recorded [a video](https://www.youtube.com/watch?v=UDm-hvwpzBI) walking through the new Vercel AI SDK v3.1.
 Learn how to build AI apps with TypeScript in 13 minutes.

 - Guillermo Rauch had a really cool [AI chatbot in Win95 style](https://wingpt.vercel.app).
 There is also a project [Github95](https://github95.vercel.app) to browse GitHub repos and users with a Windows 95 style.